sebapersson/petab_sciml/docs/src/format.md

 Each neural network is assigned an Id in the PEtab SciML extension section of the PEtab problem [YAML](@ref YAML_file) file.
 To avoid confusion about what a neural network Id refers to (e.g., parameters, inputs, outputs), a neural network Id is not a valid PEtab identifier.
 Consequently, every neural network input, parameter, and output must be explicitly imported into the PEtab problem via the mapping table.
 Repeating parts of the PEtab standard, the key columns in the mapping table are:

-- **petabEntityId** [STRING, required]: A valid PEtab identifier is one that is not defined elsewhere in the PEtab problem.
+- **petabEntityId** [STRING, REQUIRED]: A valid PEtab identifier is one that is not defined elsewhere in the PEtab problem.
 It can be referenced in the condition, hybridization, measurement, parameter, observable tables, and in the PEtab problem YAML file (if the variable refers to an array file), but not within the mechanistic model itself.
-- **modelEntityId** [STRING, required]: The neural network component that is mapped to the `petabEntityId`.
+- **modelEntityId** [STRING, REQUIRED]: The neural network component that is mapped to the `petabEntityId`.
 For a neural network with Id `netId`, the valid identifiers are:
   - `netId.parameters`: Parameters for a neural network model.
 A specific layer can be referenced with `netId.layerId.parameters`, and specific arrays in a layer can be referenced with `netId.layerId.arrayId`.
 For parameter arrays, individual indexing is not allowed.
   - `netId.input`: Input for a neural network with a single input argument (as in the first example [here](@ref YAML_net_format)).
 The entire input array can be mapped to a PEtab variable using `netId.input`.
 In this case, the mapped to PEtab variable must be assigned to, or correspond to, an array input file (see example below) with the structure described [here](@ref hdf5_input_structure).
 Otherwise, the input is assumed to be a `Vector`, where each element `n` should be mapped to a PEtab Id, with element `n` specified as `netId.input[{n}]`.
   - `netId.inputs`: Inputs for a neural network with multiple input arguments (as in the second example [here](@ref YAML_net_format)).
 Each input argument is accessed via `netId.inputs[{n}]`, and for each argument the same rules apply as for `netId.input`.
 For example, to access element `m` in input `n`, write `netId.inputs[{n}][{m}]`.